benjamin-rood/abm-cp/doc/research_context_concepts.md

 ####Predator – Prey System####

 This ABM should describe a dynamic between populations of two types of agent: **Visual Predators** (VP) and **Colour-Polymorphic Prey** (CPP).
-The principal factor will be in the *relation* between the two population sets defined by the colour variability of CPP and the perceptual and cognitive characteristics of VP, resulting in **apostatic selection**.
+The principal factor will be in the *relation* between the two population sets defined by the colour variability of CP Prey  and the perceptual and cognitive characteristics of VP, resulting in **apostatic selection**.

 Generally:
 >Predators and their prey evolve together.
 Over time, prey animals develop adaptations to help them avoid being eaten and predators develop strategies to make them more effective at catching their prey.
 These strategies and adaptations can take many forms including camouflage, mimicry, defensive mechanisms, agility, speed, behaviors and even tool usage that make their job easier.